laurisolivares-dev/ai-job-market-analysis/README.md

 ![AI Jobs by Country & Experience](./outputs/ai_jobs_by_country_exp.png)

 **Insights**:
-- The US shows strong demand across all experience levels.
+- Switzerland  shows strong demand across all experience levels.
-- India leads in entry-level roles, ideal for new graduates or early professionals.
+- The United Kingdom and The United States leads in entry-level roles, ideal for new graduates or early professionals.
-- UK and Switzerland are more focused on experienced or senior candidates.
+- Canada maintains a balanced distribution, offering opportunities for both entry-level and experienced professionals.
+- Singapore, though smaller in volume, shows notable demand for mid-level professionals.

 ---